 PMI is needed when you use a conventional mortgage loan to buy a home and can only pay a portion of the 20% down payment.
 PMI is designed to protect the lender if you default on your mortgage loan (ex. in the event of a foreclosure).

 The amount you pay in monthly premiums (PMI payments) is dependent upon the amount of your down payment, your credit score, and insurer.
-Even if you can only afford a 10% down payment, you're off to a good start and will be able to get into a home sooner rather than later.
+Even if you can only afford a 10% down payment, you're off to a good start and will be able to get into a home sooner rather than later, despite PMI payments.

-PMI is attached to your monthly mortgage payment and it is not permanent.
 Let's say you were approved to buy a $300,000 home and you can only afford a 10% down payment.
 You would end up paying $30,000 at closing for the down payment and would be required to have PMI.
+PMI is attached to your monthly mortgage payment but you won't have to pay it forever.
+When you pay down the balance of your mortgage to 80% of the home's value, you can ask your insurer to cancel PMI.
+At 78% of the home's value, your insurer is required to cancel it.

 PMI will cost anywhere from 0.5-5% of the original amount of your mortgage loan each year.
 If your loan amount is $270,000, after your down payment, you would pay approximately $112.50/month in PMI.
 Whether you think that's a lot of money or not, consider how long it would take to save for a 20% down payment ($60,000 using the previous example).
 Paying a little bit each month for PMI isn't looking so bad, is it?